Chozo4/Misc/README.md

 # Misc

-Random tidbits here for posterity
+Random tidbits here for posterity.

+Currently custom Notepad++ settings that mirror that of Notepad2-Mod on my machine.